Salivary Gland Tumours: Classifying, Anatomy, & Treatment

-Salivary gland tumours involve the parotid, submandibular, sublingual and minor glands.
+Salivary gland tumours involve the parotid, submandibular, sublingual, and minor glands.
 This article details the anatomy, classifications and treatment options.

 Summary Card